Skip to main content

 Creative Inquiry Projects: Creative Inquiry is the imaginative combination of engaged learning, cross-disciplinary interactions and undergraduate research that is unique to Clemson University.
 Team-based investigations are led by faculty mentors and typically span a year or more.
 Students take on problems that spring from their own curiosity, from a professor’s challenge or from the pressing needs of the world around them.
 These invaluable experiences produce exceptional graduates.
 For other current Creative Inquiry Projects in ECE, visit the current projects Web site.

 Computer Organization Laboratory: In the Computer Organization Laboratory, students receive instruction on programming and laboratory experience developing applications for various devices.
-These applications and devices are used in future labs.
+These applications and devices will be used in future labs.

-Biomedical Elective Technical Track: The focus on health related issues is increasing the demand for better medical devices and equipment; hence, electrical and computer engineers are increasingly selecting job opportunities at hospitals, medical research corporation, equipment manufacturing firms, and government regulatory agencies.
-To address this need, the ECE department offers a biomedical elective technical track that focuses in the areas of organ replacement, bioinstrumentation, and bioimaging.
+Biomedical Elective Technical Track: The focus on health-related issues is increasing the demand for better medical devices and equipment; hence, electrical and computer engineers are increasingly selecting job opportunities at hospitals, medical research corporations, equipment manufacturing firms, and government regulatory agencies.
+To address this need, the ECE department offers a biomedical elective technical track that focuses on the areas of organ replacement, bioinstrumentation, and bioimaging.

 Entrepreneurship Programs: An Entrepreneur Minor is available to undergraduate graduate students in engineering and science disciplines across campus.
 This set of courses is intended to serve those students who desire to supplement their undergraduate engineering degree with expertise related to accounting, finance, management, new product development, and commercialization of inventions.
 In addition to the Entrepreneurship Minor, ECE students can also substitute ELE 3010 - Executive Leadership and Entrepreneurship I or ELE 4010 - Executive Leadership and Entrepreneurship II for one of the required Humanities Electives.

-IEEE Student Competition Project Course: In this student-led course, ECE undergraduates work together to plan, build and program a robot to meet a challenge set forth each year for the IEEE Southeastcon Robotics Competition where they compete against teams from universities across the Southeast.
-Students are able to participate in this project course multiple times, gaining hands-on experience and leadership skill.
+IEEE Student Competition Project Course: In this student-led course, ECE undergraduates work together to plan, build and program a robot to meet a challenge set forth each year for the IEEE SoutheastCon Robotics Competition, where they compete against teams from universities across the Southeast.
+Students are able to participate in this project course multiple times, gaining hands-on experience and leadership skills.

 Summer Online Courses: All required courses in the undergraduate electrical engineering program and most of the required courses in the undergraduate computer engineering program are now offered online during summer sessions.
 These online courses allow students to take classes to stay on track during Co-op experiences, get ahead in the curriculum track, or retake a course while off-campus during the summer.
 The online lectures are also available as an additional resource for students taking the courses during the fall and spring semesters.